dlt-hub/verified-sources/sources/personio/README.md

 # Personio

-[Personio](https://personio.de/) is a human resources management software that helps businesses streamline HRprocesses, including recruitment, employee data management, and payroll, in one platform.
+[Personio](https://personio.de/) is a human resources management software that helps businesses streamline HR processes, including recruitment, employee data management, and payroll, in one platform.

 Resources that can be loaded using this verified source are: